NixOS/org/README.md

 This repository generally doesn't need to follow any specific structure.
 Organic evolution of the structure is encouraged.

-The information in this repository should be kept up-to-date with the state of reality.
+Most importantly, the information in this repository should be kept up-to-date with the state of reality.
 Thus, all organisational changes tracked in this repository should be proposed with a PR, and the changes should only to be implemented when the PR is merged.
 This may be done manually (e.g. by the person merging the PR) or automatically (e.g. using CD).

+All files should have at least somebody in charge of keeping it up-to-date, which should be described with an entry in [CODEOWNERS](./github/CODEOWNERS).
+Those people will be requested for a review and be given write access to the repository, see also [permissions of this repository](./org-repo.md).

+## Regular manual reviews

 Unavoidibly it can also happen for reality to deviate from the documentation without a PR.
-Thus, all organisational documentation must also have a process for how such deviations can eventually be mitigated.
+To mitigate this, all people with [code owner entries](./.github/CODEOWNERS) must regularly review their files.
+This is done by [automatically opening an issue every month](./.github/workflows/review.yml) to ping all code owners.

-This may be done manually (e.g. by having a person regularly check the state) or automatically (e.g. by regularly scraping and comparing the state).
+This serves as an initial fallback, but more automatic approaches could be implemented in the future, e.g. by scraping and comparing the state.